employee benefits compliance checkup

 GINA prohibits health plans and health insurance issuers from discriminating based on genetic information.
 GINA generally prohibits group health plans and health insurance issuers from:

-• Requesting or requiring an individual or an individual’s family members to undergo a genetic test; and
+• Requesting or requiring an individual or an individual’s family members to undergo a genetic test

 The FMLA requires employers to provide the following notices/disclosures: